Advertiser Disclosure

 Over more than 16 years, the Chase Sapphire Preferred card‘s welcome offer eligibility rules have grown significantly more restrictive.
 They moved from a relatively permissive early era to a strict 4-year familywide blackout and now to a per-card lifetime framework.

-The current system offers more flexibility than the 48-month era because holding both Sapphire cards and earning each bonus independently is now possible.
-However, the lifetime restriction per card makes it clear that cycling back for the same welcome offer bonus twice is no longer part of the picture.
+One one hand, the current system offers more flexibility than the 48-month era because holding both Sapphire cards and earning each bonus independently is now possible.
+However, the lifetime restriction per card makes it clear that cycling back for the same welcome bonus offer twice is no longer part of the picture.

 Frequently Asked Questions